johnathanvman/F6/index.md

 							}else if(unit(s[2]).Tags[0] == "Catgirl" && Math.random()<.1){
 								Entry += choose([" I give her sensitive ears a quick massage before gobbling her down."])
 							}else if((unit(s[2]).Tags[0] == "Foxgirl" || unit(s[2]).Tags[0] == "Wolfgirl") && Math.random()<.1){
-								Entry += choose([" She howls loudly as she slides into my belly."])
+								Entry += choose([" She howls loudly before she slides into my belly."," She yips loudly as I swallow her down."])
-							}else if(unit(s[2]).Tags[0] == "Froggirl" && Math.random()<.1){
+							}else if(unit(s[2]).Tags[0] == "Froggirl" && Math.random()<.75){
-								Entry += choose([" I swallow her down, and feel her get comfortable.
-Suddenly I feel a wiggling in my throat, and her tongue bursts into my mouth to squirm around.
-I make out with it until its pulled back down my throat."])
+								Entry += choose([" Her neck twists impossibly far to look me in the eyes one last time as I swallow her down."," I finish swallowing her, and she curls up to get comfortable."," She slides into my belly, and I hear her ribbit loudly."])+ choose([" Suddenly I feel a wiggling in my throat, and her tongue bursts into my mouth to squirm around."," My stomach suddenly feels queer as something tickles up my throat.
+Her tongue thrusts itself into my mouth and starts giving me a last goodbye."," My throat suddenly bulges out again, and her tongue reenters my mouth.
+It wraps around my own and her flavor overwhelms me."])+ choose([" I make out with it until it retracts back down my throat."," The sensation feels strange, but oddly satisfying.
+Once I've had enough, I slurp down the slimy appendage.
+She starts to giggle, and doesn't stop until she digests."," Things get weirder as it parts my lips to starts wrapping around my head.
+I suck hard on it, and slurp it back down to it's owner."," As if things weren't weird enough, it wiggles past my teeth to start licking my face.
+After a few moments, I slurp it back down like a noodle."])
 							}else{
-								Entry += choose([" I put a hand on her head, and gently push her the rest of the way in."," She sighs in satisfaction as I gulp down the rest of her."," She kisses my lip before sliding into my belly."," She thanks me for all the memories as I close my mouth around her."])
+								Entry += choose([" I put a hand on her head, and gently push her the rest of the way in."," She sighs in satisfaction as I gulp down the rest of her."," She kisses my nose before sliding down my throat."," She kisses my lip before sliding into my belly."," She thanks me for all the memories as I close my mouth around her."])
 							}

 						}